oxygenxml/web-author-sample-plugins/web-author-table-pagination/README.md

 # Web Author Table Pagination Plugin (for Web Author v27.1+)

-A plugin that adds a table pagination functionality to tables with more than 10 rows.
+A plugin that adds a table pagination functionality to tables (that have the <tgroup> element) with more than 10 rows.

 This plugin significantly improves performance when editing very large tables.